kollk82/Grid-Flexbox-Sass/README.md

 # Ultimate

-# This site is based on grid system and flexbox ans I've tried to work with these too systems for best resultes.
+# This site is based on grid system and flexbox and I've tried to work with these too systems for best resultes.